martensonbj/fem-intro-to-go/09_methods/exercise_9a.md

 - Revisit the Structs lesson (`06_structs/structs.md`) and use the `06_structs/exercise_6a.md` exercise for reference.

+- Option 2: Hang out in the file you used for `exercise_6a` for the rest of the exercises.

 - Copy the code from the solution of `06_structs/exercise_6a` into a new file called `exercise_9a.go` as a starting point.

 ## Directions